Development Lifecycle Trade-offs

 | Team maturity required | Self-organizing, cross-functional | Defined roles, sequential handoffs |

-| Budget predictability | Variable — scope adjusts to budget | Fixed — budget tied to signed scope |
+| Budget predictability | Variable, scope adjusts to budget | Fixed, budget tied to signed scope |

 | Compliance readiness | Requires discipline for audit trails | Naturally creates audit-ready artifacts |

-| CTA scenario frequency | Very common — most scenarios assume agile | Appears in regulated or government scenarios |
+| CTA scenario frequency | Very common; most scenarios assume agile | Appears in regulated or government scenarios |

 When Each Side Wins

-Agile wins when: Requirements are evolving, stakeholders are available for regular feedback, the team is experienced with iterative delivery, or the project has high uncertainty.
+Agile wins when requirements are evolving, stakeholders are available for regular feedback, the team is experienced with iterative delivery, or the project has high uncertainty.

-Waterfall wins when: Regulatory requirements demand formal sign-offs at each stage, the scope is truly fixed and well-understood, the organization lacks agile maturity, or contractual obligations require upfront deliverables.
+Waterfall wins when regulatory requirements demand formal sign-offs at each stage, the scope is truly fixed and well-understood, the organization lacks agile maturity, or contractual obligations require upfront deliverables.

 2. Change Sets vs CLI (Salesforce DX)

-| Dimension | Change Sets | Salesforce CLI / SFDX |
+| Dimension | Change Sets | Salesforce CLI (sf) |

 |---|---|---|

-| Learning curve | Low — point-and-click in Setup | Higher — command line, project structure |
+| Learning curve | Low, point-and-click in Setup | Higher, command line and project structure |

-| Repeatability | Manual — must recreate each time | Automated — scripted, version-controlled |
+| Repeatability | Manual, must recreate each time | Automated, scripted and version-controlled |

-| CI/CD compatibility | None — cannot automate | Full — integrates with any CI/CD tool |
+| CI/CD compatibility | None, cannot automate | Full, integrates with any CI/CD tool |

 | Rollback | Destructive changes only, no true rollback | Version control enables rollback |

-| Team collaboration | Sequential — one deployer at a time | Parallel — merge workflows |
+| Team collaboration | Sequential, one deployer at a time | Parallel, merge workflows |

 | Metadata coverage | Limited subset of metadata types | Broader metadata coverage |